Grand Hotel (Auckland)

-The Grand Hotel architect was Mr William Skinner, designed in 1887, costing no more than £3000.
+The Grand Hotel architect was William Henry Skinner, designed in 1887, costing no more than £3000.
 The Grand Hotel was owned through Hancock and Company Limited by Moss Davis and later by his sons Sir Ernest Davis and Eliot Davis.
 The hotel was opened by 1889, however, the interior of the third storey was fitted out at a slightly later date around 1890/91.
 The Grand replaced the earlier Masonic Hotel that was owned by the Ara Masonic Lodge.
 Additions to the rear of the Grand on Bankside St took place in 1900 by architect John Currie.
 In 1902 the hotel was rebuilt after the fire, incorporating the front and side facades that had survived.
 In 1913, a large extension to the Grand Hotel was completed which included a new dining room, kitchen, scullery, and open-cage lift.
 This was the last major addition to the hotel.

 Opening

 The Grand Hotel was opened on 21 April 1889 by Mr Frank Gaudin for the purpose of receiving the Earl and Countess of Onslow on their arrival from Britain.